HEaslea/SDE_Notes/GENERAL/CMake Managing Dependencies.md

 Remember TLS - transport security layer - CMake will also  check that for us if we ask really nicely.

 **GitHub**
-Most of the time, we are just going to use GitHub, we love that shit:
+Most of the time, we are just going to use GitHub, we love that:

 We must ensure that we have Git version 1.6.5 on the host system:
 ```